Julio de Urquijo e Ibarra: Vascólogo: reception and legacy

 Already in the early 20th century Urquijo started to gain wide recognition as a scholar.
 In 1909 nominated academico correspondiente of Real Academia de la Historia and member of a number of prestigious bodies, in 1924 he was named doctor honoris causa by University of Bonn.
 In 1927 he was invited to Real Academia de la Lengua Española, Sección de Lenguas Regionales, which he joined formally in 1929.
 In the 1930s his home, and especially its vast library, was considered "el Sancta Sanctorum de la tradición vasca", Urquijo himself named "su sumo sacerdote".
 In 1942 he moved as catedratico to Salamanca to commence his only teaching episode.
 In 1949 he was declared hijo benemerito by the province of Gipuzkoa, with appropriate celebrations and the local Diputación publishing 3 volumes of homage materials.
 The same year he was awarded Gran Cruz de Orden Civil de Alfonso X el Sabio.
 He died due to heart disease.

 In 1954, largely thanks to efforts of another Carlist vascólogo Antonio Arrue, the Gipuzkoan diputación set up Seminario de Filología Vasca "Julio de Urquijo", which soon started to issue its yearbook; the unit is very much active until today.
 The reborn Euskaltzaindia staged centenary celebrations of his birth in 1971, with a homage session and related publication.
-His vast library was incorporated as Fondo Urquijo into the Koldo Mitxelena Kulturunea foundation, enhanced to 8,000 mongraphies and 11,000 other pieces.
+His vast library was incorporated as Fondo Urquijo into the Koldo Mitxelena Kulturunea foundation, enhanced to 8,000 monographs and 11,000 other pieces.
 There are a few streets commemorating him in Spain, especially in his native area, Deusto, though he earned no monument so far.

 By present-day scholars Urquijo is considered an iconic figure of the Basque cultural revival.
 With Sabino Arana, Miguel de Unamuno, Resurrección Azkue and Arturo Campión he is listed as one of key individuals leading the movement in the late 19th century; other scholars consider him, together with Azkue and Aranzadi, one of 3 or, including Campión, one of 4 fundamental personalities of Basque culture during the early 20th century.
 Unanimously hailed in public discourse, also in the highly militant Basque cultural-political milieu Urquijo seems to stay beyond any criticism.
 Even when acknowledged as member of the reactionary Carlist movement he is absolved as tolerant, liberal and reformist.